Offering work to Ukrainian refugees

 • Ukrainian refugees must have proof of residence in the Netherlands.
 This is a sticker in their passport or a card (also known as the O-document).
 They must apply for this proof of residence from the IND.

 • As an employer, you have to report the new employee to the UWV.
 You report what work the employee will do, where, and how many hours per week.
 The Netherlands Labour Authority uses this information to check whether you comply with labour laws.
-The new employee may start work two working days after registering with the UWV.
+The new employee may start work 2 working days after registering with the UWV.

 Hiring Ukrainian refugees

 There are several ways to hire Ukrainian refugees.
 If you need help, contact your municipality's employers’ service point (in Dutch).
 Do you have several branch offices?
-You can also check the website of the national service point LandelijkWerkgeversServicepoint (in Dutch) for a list of advisors per business sector.
+You can also check the website of the national service point LandelijkWerkgeversServicepoint (in Dutch) for a list of advisers per business sector.
 You can support Ukrainian refugees by offering them work via employment agencies that specialise in mediating on behalf of Eastern European employees.

 Offering work on a freelance basis